 After leaving the Delta, water is transported to Zone 7 via the South Bay Aqueduct (SBA).
-SBA water quality may also be vulnerable to pollution from wildlife activities, and recreational activities in the watersheds of the Bethany and Del Valle reservoirs.
-Zone 7 is proactively participating in a number of activities to improve water supply reliability and water quality of the SBA, including support of SWP infrastructure improvements.
+SBA water quality may also be vulnerable to pollution from local cattle grazing, wildlife activities, and recreational activities in the watersheds of the Bethany and Del Valle reservoirs.
+Zone 7 is proactively participating in a number of activities to improve water supply reliability and water quality of the SBA.

-Source water assessment reports are available on Zone 7's website or by calling Gurpal Deol at 925-447-0533.
+Copies of any public outreach materials, source water assessment reports or sanitary surveys are available by calling Gurpal Deol at 925-447-0533.